 Buying Guide for the Best Fully Automatic Turntables

-Cartridge TypeThe cartridge is the component that holds the stylus (needle) and converts the grooves in the record into an audio signal.
-There are two main types of cartridges: moving magnet (MM) and moving coil (MC).
+Cartridge TypeThe cartridge is the component that holds the needle (stylus) and converts the grooves on the record into an audio signal.
+There are two main types: moving magnet (MM) and moving coil (MC).
 MM cartridges are more common, easier to replace, and generally more affordable.
-MC cartridges are known for their superior sound quality but are more expensive and require a compatible phono preamp.
-For most users, an MM cartridge will provide excellent performance and ease of use.
-Audiophiles seeking the highest sound quality might prefer an MC cartridge.
+They provide good sound quality and are suitable for most listeners.
+MC cartridges, on the other hand, offer superior sound quality but are more expensive and require a compatible phono preamp.
+If you are new to vinyl or looking for a good balance of quality and cost, an MM cartridge is a great choice.
+If you are an audiophile seeking the best possible sound, consider an MC cartridge.

-Speed SettingsTurntables typically offer different speed settings to accommodate various types of records.
-The most common speeds are 33 1/3 RPM (revolutions per minute) for LPs and 45 RPM for singles.
-Some turntables also support 78 RPM for older records.
+Speed OptionsTurntables typically offer different speed settings to accommodate various types of records.
+The most common speeds are 33 1/3 RPM and 45 RPM, which cover most vinyl records.
+Some turntables also offer 78 RPM for older records.
 It's important to choose a turntable that supports the speeds of the records you own.
-If you have a diverse collection, look for a turntable with multiple speed settings.
+If you primarily listen to modern LPs and singles, a turntable with 33 1/3 and 45 RPM settings will suffice.
+If you have a collection of older 78 RPM records, make sure to choose a turntable that supports this speed.

 FAQ